mikemaccana/agave/README.md

       </body>
     </html>

-For example, to fetch a list of all paragraphs:
+We can fetch a list of all paragraphs:

     var paragraphs = document.getElementsByTagName('p');